Lee Deok-hwa

 Lee Deok-hwa (born May 8, 1952) is a South Korean actor.
-He was served as 3rd chairman of Korean Film Actors Association (2009 – 2011).
+He served as 3rd chairman of Korean Film Actors Association (2009 – 2011).

 Career

 Lee Deok-hwa studied theater and film at Dongguk University, and made his acting debut in 1972.
 He and his father, movie star Lee Ye-chun starred together in the 1975 horror film The Man with Two Faces.

 In 1976, Lee and actress Im Ye-jin starred in Never Forget Me and I Am Really Sorry, both movies in the "Really Really" series that dealt with teenagers' aspirations and romance.
 They were box office hits, and hugely popular among high school students of that generation.
 Lee had previously acted opposite Im in Red Shoes (1975) and continued to do so in Blue Classroom (1976), I've Never Felt Like This Before (1976), Angry Apple (1977), When We Grow Up...
 (1977), The First Snow (1977), The Hey Days of Youth 77 (1979), and Love's Scribble (1988).

 Lee received acting recognition for his subsequent films, including three Best Actor awards from the Grand Bell Awards for Lost Love (also known as In the Name of Memory, 1989), Fly High Run Far (1991), and I Will Survive (1993).
 Lee also became the first Korean actor to win an award at an international film festival in 1993 when he was chosen as Best Actor at the Moscow International Film Festival for I Will Survive.

 On the small screen, Lee won the prestigious Daesang (or "Grand Prize") for the contemporary drama Love and Ambition (1987) and period epic Han Myung-hoe (1994).
 The latter is among the many real-life historical figures that Lee has played in his prolific career, including Joseon prime minister Han Myung-hoe in Han Myung-hoe (1994), Goryeo military dictator Yi Ui-min in Age of Warriors (2003), Tang dynasty general Xue Rengui in Dae Jo-yeong (2006), Goryeo military commander Gang Gam-chan in Empress Cheonchu (2009), and King Dongmyeong of Goguryeo in The King of Legend (2010).

 In 2005, Lee played Chun Doo-hwan in the television drama 5th Republic, in an ongoing series on MBC about modern Korean political history.
 The Fifth Republic stands for the period that Chun was in power as president, depicting how he assumed power through a military coup and was forced to resign after a series of democratic movements.
 The drama was controversial and provoked mixed reactions.
 Some viewers complained that Lee's charismatic turn as Chun was an attempt to beautify or whitewash the image of the dictator, whereas former aides of Chun accused MBC of distorting history.